-AMIRCI exists to advance and advocate research, discussions, and reflections on the experience of mothering and the social construction of motherhood.
-AMIRCI aims to facilitate a network of scholars, researchers, writers, activists, policy makers, educators, and professionals, whose work explores mothering and motherhood.
+Maternal Scholars Australia is a network of scholars, researchers, writers, and activists who seek to advance and advocate research, discussions, and reflections on the experience of mothering and the social construction of motherhood.

 - Foster connections, collaborations, and conversation among those who are interested in motherhood and feminist mothering.

 - Promote research through scholarly and activist networks, the media, policy makers, and community workers.

 - Provide a platform for presentation of research, writing, and reflections on mother-work, mothering, motherhood and related areas, through international conferences and seminars.

 Our organisation is an interdisciplinary network for maternal scholars and those working in the area of maternal studies, to connect and collaborate.
 Our membership is predominately composed of scholars, but we welcome writers, artists, activists, professionals, groups, agencies, policy makers, educators, anyone interested in feminist mothering.

 We are located within overlapping fields, including Women’s and Gender Studies, Cultural Studies, Sexuality and Queer Studies, Sociology, Psychology, Psychoanalysis, Philosophy, Nursing, Social Policy, Education, Social Work, Media and Communications, Fine Arts, Theatre and Drama, Public Health, Midwifery, Creative Arts, among others.